 As your math courses become more advanced, the functions you study also become more advanced.
 Eventually, math students study functions with multiple variables.
 These kinds of functions are extremely insightful and can emulate critical parts of the natural world.
 However, in order to study them, new tools and technologies must be learned.

 In this article, we will discuss an effective tool for studying functions of multiple variables – a 3D graphing calculator.
 In particular, we will discuss the TI-Nspire CX graphing calculator made by Texas Instruments.
-This popular brand behind this graphing calculator is unsurprisingly one of the best graphing calculators on the market.
+This popular brand behind this graphing calculator is unsurprisingly one of the best on the market.
 With every Texas instrument, you can look forward to a quality calculator that will deliver in all the aspects that you want it to.

 AN OVERVIEW OF THE TI-NSPIRE CX 3D GRAPHING CALCULATOR

 - Color Screen.
 The screen size is 320 x 240 pixels (3.5 inches diagonal) and the screen resolution is 125 DPI; 16-bit...

 - Rechargeable battery included.
 Lasts up to two weeks on a single charge

 - Thin Design and lightweight with easy touchpad navigation